msp-strath/cs208-logic/pages/halting-problem.md

   ((exec(p1,x,true()) /\ exec(p2,x,y)) \/ (exec(p1,x,false()) /\ exec(p3,x,y)))
 ```

-### Explanation
+### Explanation {id=halting-problem:axioms:explanation}

+Each of the axioms above explains how each of the different program parts operates in terms of the `exec` predicate.
+For each program constructor, there are axioms that say under what circumstances a program will execute and further axioms that say what must have happened if a program has executed.

-Why do we need “both directions” for the axioms for `duplicate` and `if`?
+Why do we need “both directions”?
 This is because we are going to have to reason backwards about program execution to answer questions like “if the output was `y`, then what happened during the program?”.

-## What does it mean for a program to halt?
+## What does it mean for a program to halt? {id=halting-problem:halt-meaning}

-As we saw when [Specifying Properties of Programs](properties-of-programs.md), we can use the `exec` predicate to define what it means for a program to halt.
+As we saw when [Specifying Properties of Programs](specify-verify.md#specify-verify:properties-of-programs), we can use the `exec` predicate to define what it means for a program to halt.
 A program `prog` halts on an input `x` if there exists an answer `y` that executing `prog` with input `x` gives the output `y`:

 ```formula
 ex y. exec(prog,x,y)
 ```

-## What does it mean for a program to solve the halting problem?
+## What does it mean for a program to solve the halting problem? {id=halting-problem:solution-meaning}

 To specify when we have a program that solves the halting problem, we use a predicate `solution(p)`.
 Any solution must satisfy the following four properties, so we say that `solution(p)` implies each one: